-This new role will head up the operational running of Arcadian Ecology & Consulting, taking a particular lead on the development of our newly created Nature-Based Solutions programme.
-The aim is to position the Trust as a credible player in delivering nature-based solutions through planning and development and with a variety of other business clients, including biodiversity net gain, Building with Nature green infrastructure accreditation, carbon sequestration, nitrates mitigation, and natural flood management, through habitat creation and rewilding.
-These solutions will not only provide the Trust with direct opportunities to deliver a net positive impact - part of our pledge to become a climate "positive" organisation and to put nature into recovery - but also lead to the provision of NBS services for paying clients looking to address their climate and environmental impact.
-Together we see NBS as helping to unlock new sources of finance for conservation delivery as well making a major contribution to our strategic goals of 30% of land and sea in recovery for nature and climate.
+Alongside this, and as part of the newly created Nature-Based Solutions team, the postholder will work with the team to develop the Trust as a credible player in the climate action space and in delivering nature-based solutions.
+We aim to deliver a wide range of nature-based solutions including carbon sequestration, nitrates mitigation, natural flood management, and biodiversity net gain through habitat creation and rewilding.
+These solutions will not only provide the Trust will direct opportunities to deliver a net positive climate impact, but lead to the provision of NBS services for paying clients looking to address their climate and environmental impact.
+Together we see NBS as helping to make a major contribution our strategic goals of 30% of land and sea in recovery for nature and making a meaningful local contribution to tackling the climate emergency.